-Jackson is a 10 year old male Jack Russell Terrier.
+Jackson is a 12 year old male Jack Russell Terrier.
 He came into our care after his owner sadly passed away and the lady in the home was struggling to cope with him on her own.

-Jackson will need an experienced owner, someone who has dealt with nervous/anxious dogs before.
+Jackson is quite a complex dog with a high bite risk so he will need an experienced owner, preferably someone who has dealt with aggression in dogs before.
 He absolutely needs a soft and gentle approach with someone patient and we feel he would be best suited to living with one person in whom he can form a strong bond with.

 Jackson will need an adult only home free from visiting children and with no children planned for the future.
 He would benefit from a home with someone around for most of the day and a quiet environment is crucial with very little commotion or visitors.